lamdera/auth/README.md

 yes | elm install TSFoster/elm-sha1
 ```

+You might also have luck with [elm-git-install](https://github.com/robinheghan/elm-git-install), though its not been tried yet.

 ### Setup

 :warning: This is the conceptual target API, not actual instructions for this code yet!
 (Instead, follow the types!)